Media studies: Canada

-McLuhan says that the "technique of fragmentation that is the essence of machine technology" shaped the restructuring of human work and association and "the essence of automation technology is the opposite".
+McLuhan says that the "technique of fragmentation that is the essence of machine technology" shaped the restructuring of human work and association, and that "the essence of automation technology is the opposite".
 He uses an example of the electric light to make this connection and to explain how "the medium is the message".
-The electric light is pure information and it is a medium without a message, unless it is used to spell out some verbal ad or a name.
-The characteristic of all media means the "content" of any medium is always another medium.
+The electric light is pure information, a medium without a message unless it is used to spell out a verbal ad or a name.
+A characteristic of all media is that the "content" of any medium is always another medium.
 For example, the content of writing is speech, the written word is the content of print, and print is the content of the telegraph.
 The change that the medium or technology introduces into human affairs is the "message".
 If the electric light is used for a Friday night football game or to light up a desk, it could be argued that the content of the electric light is these activities.
 The fact that it is the medium that shapes and controls the form of human association and action makes it the message.
-The electric light is overlooked as a communication medium because it does not have any content.
-It is not until the electric light is used to spell a brand name that it is recognized as medium.
-Similar to radio and other mass media, electric light eliminates time and space factors in human association, creating deeper involvement.
+The electric light is overlooked as a medium of communication because it lacks content.
+It is not until the electric light is used to spell a brand name that it is recognized as a medium.
+Like radio and other mass media, electric light eliminates time and space constraints in human association, fostering deeper involvement.
 McLuhan compared the "content" to a juicy piece of meat being carried by a burglar to distract the "watchdog of the mind".
-The effect of the medium is made strong because it is given another media "content".
+The effect of the medium is made stronger because it is given another media "content".
 The content of a movie is a book, play, or maybe even an opera.
+At first, McLuhan was ostracized and misunderstood by his academic peers for his radical commentary on media, but praised by artists, businesspeople, and the youth.
+His findings within this area helped guide many industries including marketing, psychology, and management, as he shared how media has the power to activate all five senses.